kanematsugaku/react-hook-form-persistence/README.md

 When using `pages`, persisted data on one page cannot be updated on other pages.
 If this is inconvenient, use `named`.

-In `named`, You will need to provide the key name as the first argument.
+In `named`, you will need to provide the key name as the first argument.
 You can update the same data from either page by specifying the same key name.

 **`pages`**